 Since the body spreads this fat energy through so-called ketones, the state of fat burning is called ketosis.

-Because insulin blocks the enzyme that breaks down body fat, a low insulin level is essential once again (Meijssen et al. 200110).
+A low insulin level is essential because insulin blocks the enzyme that breaks down body fat (Meijssen et al. 200110).

 Therefore fasting is the easiest and fastest way to get into ketosis.